garyukong/Adaptive-RAG/README.md

-# Adaptive AI for Diverse Needs Using RAG
+# RAG-Powered Search and QA

 ## Introduction